-Four Simple Tech Hacks That Will Make You More Productive
+Six simple tech hacks that will make you more productive

-While technology’s omnipresence in our lives affords us the opportunity to get work done from anywhere at anytime, being on devices all the time can lead us down time-wasting tunnels, making us less productive.
+While technology’s omnipresence in our lives affords us the opportunity to get work done from anywhere at any time, being on devices all the time can lead us down time-wasting tunnels, making us less productive.

 Thankfully most of the smartphones and computers we use now also have built-in settings or additional apps that can help you reclaim your productivity so you can get back to using your devices for work.

-Here are four tech hacks to make you more productive.
+Here are six tech hacks to make you more productive.

-Recently I spent a week tracking how I spent every hour of my day.
+A little while ago I spent a week tracking how I spent every hour of my day.
 I was surprised to find that I was spending five times more time on some tasks than I thought, and not spending as much time on other tasks as I assumed.
 But at the end of the experiment, I at least had data I could use to help enact change.

-There are a host of time-tracking apps that give us insight into just how many hours we are spending surfing the web and using various apps.
+There are a host of time-tracking apps that give us insight into just how many hours we’re spending surfing the web and using various apps.
 The best thing about these time-tracking apps is that they run in the background and automatically log your usage.
-After running the apps for at least a week, you’ll then have a good idea of whether you are truly being productive on your devices, or if you are using them to procrastinate more than you thought.
+After running the apps for at least a week, you’ll have a good idea of whether you are truly being productive on your devices, or if you are using them to procrastinate more than you thought.

 One of the most robust is ManicTime, which not only tracks how much time you spend in each app, but in each document you open.
-This means you can see if you are giving one project more time than another, and can decide whether that project actually deserves the additional time.
+This means you can see if you are giving one project more time than another and can decide whether that project actually deserves the additional time.
 ManicTime also tracks which websites you visited and how long you spent on each.
 It even tracks the time you spent away from your computer.
 It’s available for PC, Mac, Android, and even Linux.

-RescueTime is another useful time-tracking app for PC, Mac, Android, and Linux that allows you to set productivity goals for the day, and even gives you a daily productivity score.
+RescueTime is another useful time-tracking app for PC, Mac, Android, and Linux, which allows you to set productivity goals for the day and even gives you a daily productivity score.
 If you have an iOS device, give Moment a look.
-It tracks how much you use the apps on your device each day, and even logs how much time you pick up your phone every day.
+It tracks how much you use the apps on your device each day, and even logs how much time you spend on your phone every day.
 If you’re an Android user, try QualityTime for similar features.

+And of course, macOS and iOS now have Apple’s built-in Screen Time usage tracking software, and Android has Google’s Digital Wellbeing usage tracking software, if you’re looking for simpler, free options.

 If you find that you are wasting a lot of time on social media sites, you don’t have to rely on willpower alone to avoid them.
 Instead, you can block them.
 While the main operating systems (macOS, Windows, and iOS) don’t offer app or website blocking functions per se, they do all offer parental controls that you can enable and use for yourself.